simengangstad/SwiftyCloudKit/README.md

 }
 ```

-Setup a record type in the cloud kit dashboard and you should be up and running.

 ##### Accessing values

 To access values from records you specify a field key, e.g. `let CloudKitTextField = "Text"` and acess it with the `string(_ key: String) -> String?` function, as seen in the table view data source in the example project: